 Another way to create depth is simply to use a very shallow depth of field, and focus on something in the middle of the frame.
 This helps create a feeling of distance between your subject and the background, and when you have something in front, even just marginally, using this shallow depth of field will help create an out of focus area in front, and an out of focus area behind, giving you that sense of depth!

 This image taken of dew on a spiders web has such a narrow plane of focus, than even though some of the drops are mere centimeter in front, they are rendered out of focus, helping create that depth and feeling of things being on different planes, even though in reality, they are darn close together.

-If you are a little confused about which aperture settings to use when, they do be sure to download my free manual mode cheat sheet, which details ALL the settings for you!
+If you are a little confused about which aperture settings to use when, then do be sure to download my free manual mode cheat sheet here, which details ALL the settings for you!

 There you have it!
 Three simply ways that you can start to incorporate a feeling of depth in your photographs, today.